shan-weiqiang/shan-weiqiang.github.io/_posts/2026-07-05-cpp-variant-visit-double-dispatch.md

 Adding a new alternative means changing the type to e.g. `variant<int, string, double>` and **recompiling** — the closed set is a compile-time contract, not a runtime discovery.

 The same rule applies to [virtual Visitor double dispatch](https://shan-weiqiang.github.io/2026/07/04/cpp-double-dispatch-visitor-pattern.html): `Circle`, `Rectangle`, `visitCircle`, and `visitRectangle` are all known when you build; runtime only selects among them.
-See [Type Erasure: Part VI — dynamic_cast and RTTI](https://shan-weiqiang.github.io/2026/07/05/type-erasure-part-six-dynamic-cast-rtti.html) for the open-hierarchy case with `dynamic_cast`.
+See [Type Erasure VI — dynamic_cast & RTTI](https://shan-weiqiang.github.io/2026/07/05/type-erasure-part-six-dynamic-cast-rtti.html) for the open-hierarchy case with `dynamic_cast`.

 ## Double dispatch on a closed type set — and how it differs from virtual dispatch